Steven Universe: Unleash the Light

-Steven Universe: Unleash the Light is an action-adventure game based on, and taking place after, the Steven Universe animated series.
+Steven Universe: Unleash the Light is a role-playing video game developed by Grumpyface Studios and published by Cartoon Network Games.
+It is based on, and taking place after, the Steven Universe animated series.
 The game is the third and final game in the Light trilogy, after Attack the Light and Save the Light.
-The game was developed by Grumpyface Studios and published by Cartoon Network Games.
-The storyline was written by Rebecca Sugar and features voices by the shows original cast.
+The storyline was written by Rebecca Sugar and features voices by the show's original cast.

-The game was initially only released on iOS in November 2019 as part of the Apple Arcade launch.
-Just over a year later, in February 2021, the game was simultaneously released on PC, Xbox One, PlayStation 4, and Nintendo Switch.
+The game was initially only released on iOS via Apple Arcade in November 2019.
+Just over a year later, in February 2021, the game was simultaneously released on Windows, macOS, Nintendo Switch, PlayStation 4, and Xbox One.